 ‘There’s been an uptick:’ Local funeral homes seeing increase in Covid-related deaths

-“Out of every 10 calls we get, maybe six are Covid,” Timothy Brown - manager of Ric Brown Family Funeral Home – said.
-“There's been an uptick, and it seems like since the first of the year we've seen more numbers."
+“Out of every 10 calls we get, maybe six are COVID,” said Timothy Brown, manager of Ric Brown Family Funeral Home.
+“There's been an uptick, and it seems like since the first of the year, we've seen more numbers."

 Watch the video above for the full story.